By Marnie Black

 In the meantime, Anthony decided to start on some subjects with Open University Australia (OUA) and excelled.
 The most difficult part was adjusting to deadlines and resisting the temptation of interesting tangents.
 So university level work didn’t seem to be a problem, but…

 Getting in to university turned out not to be a problem.
-Two OUA units with excellent results were enough, and he solved the non-assessed study time problem by going part-time.
+Two OUA units with excellent results were enough, and he went part-time in order ot continue his autodidact study.
 He has spent this year getting excellent uni results with time left over for his voluntary job and to study science and politics in the self-directed way he always has.

 Meanwhile I’ve moved on to my next set of doubts: